 Sustainable, handcrafted and eco-friendly.
 Got your attention yet?
 Well, Buna is all these rolled into one.
-None of Buna’s products come at the cost of unhappy factory employees or the environment.
-If these ideas find an echo with you, you’ll love the hand-knitted macrame lamps and billowy monochrome dresses.
+None of Buna’s products come at the cost of unhappy factory employees (or the environment).
+If these ideas resonate with you, you’ll love their hand-knitted macrame lamps and billowy monochrome dresses.

 Slow Fashion At Its Best: Check Out Buna Studio’s White Boho Dresses & Crochet Lamps

 Proudly reinventing khadi, Buna takes pride in keeping its irregularities and rustic character alive.
 Nothing is slick and nothing is clinical in this brand’s design process.
 It decidedly takes a longer route, and we’re happy to see a collection that’s literally all heart (and minimalism).

 The clothes are a unique marriage of traditional techniques and contemporary silhouettes.
 They strive to reduce waste at every step of the design process, and the head maker/founder, Pallavi Shantam, looks like a creative person from a simpler era.
 There’s no fuss about the clothes she creates together with the craftsmen and, if it were up to us, we’d go crazy buying everything.
 We have a soft corner for the long, black dresses and romantic maxis in their collection that look like they were made for a spring time picnic in the park.

 We’ve seen quirky, we’ve seen edgy and we’ve more than seen the industrial chic.
 What we haven’t seen, though, is something as stark and stunning as this.
 Their experiments with macrame and crochet result in a range of lamps that remind us of the beach apartment of our dreams, and, when pitted against an uneven white wall, they’re #InstagramGoals.